daveydee33/contact-keeper/README.md

 - `PrivateRoute` component to redirect on pages that should require to be logged in
 - AddContact to now use our API backend and store to MongoDB instead of our temp hardcoded local data
 - Get Contacts, Loading Spinner, move the ContactFilter to other file, some fixes, and Clear Contacts
+- Fix DeleteContact now to work with MongoDB backend.
+And some other UI fixes